ModithaDilshan/model-deploy-/README.md

 ### 3. Provision the build worker server

 1. Provision a Windows machine (EC2, bare metal, etc.) with sufficient CPU/RAM.
-2. Install Unity (matching the version used to author the project) **only if you plan to run fresh builds**.
-If you use a prebuilt executable, Unity is optional.
+2. Install Unity (matching the version used to author the project).
 3. Install Node.js.
 4. Pull this repository onto the server and run `npm install`.
 5. Copy the Unity project (`My project (1)`) to `UNITY_PROJECT_PATH` **if** you’ll build on demand.